 However, if you need to hint your vertical stems, and plan to interpolate, it is a good idea to fix the extremes, like in this sample on the right.
 You can use Paths > Add Extremes, or Shift-click a curve segment with your Draw tool (P) to insert a node at the nearest extremum.
 To get rid of the slanted former extremums, select them one by one, and press the Delete key.
 Glyphs will do its best to reconstruct the curve segment as well as possible, but you may still need to adjust curvatures here and there with the Fit Curve palette (Cmd-Opt-P).

 Toshi Omagari wrote a script called Path > Delete Diagonal Nodes Between Extremes that speeds up the process by trying to remove all those diagonal extremums, on all masters, at once.
-You can install this script, along with lots of others, by installing Toshi’s Scripts repository from GitHub.
-Follow the installation instructions in his readme (scroll down a little).
+You can install this script, along with lots of others, by installing Toshi’s scripts from Window > Plugin Manager.

 Correcting straight stems